open-telemetry/opentelemetry-specification/specification/context/api-propagators.md

 `traceparent` and `tracestate` contexts fields specified in [W3C Trace Context Level 2](https://www.w3.org/TR/trace-context-2/).

-When injecting and extracting trace context to ro from a carrier, the following fields are propagated.
+When injecting and extracting trace context to or from a carrier, the following fields are propagated.

 - TraceID (16 bytes)